Split Oak Forest

 Hiking

-Split Oak Forest has over 8 miles of hiking trails.
-The trails are divided into 3 loops: the 1 mile Lake Loop (blazed blue), the 3.2 mile North Loop (blazed green) and the 4.5 mile South Loop (blazed yellow).
+Split Oak Forest has about 7.5 miles of hiking trails.
+The trails are divided into 3 loops: the 1.3 mile Lake Loop, the 3 mile North Loop and the 4 mile South Loop.
 Also, there are two small spur trails: the Lake Hart Spur and the Bonnet Pond Spur.
 Each are accessible from the Lake Loop.
 A 0.6 mile long connector trail, known as the Swamp Trail, provides access to the neighboring Moss Park.

 Make sure to bring plenty of water and some sun protection.
 Very little shade is offered on these exposed sandy trails.